MauroDruwel/Photosensitive-sensor-module/README.md

 # WPSE352 photosensitive sensor module
+This repository is based on [the product's repository](https://github.com/WhaddaMakers/Photosensitive-sensor-module)

 ## Example 1
 This example shows how you can use the Whadda WPSE352 photosensitive sensor module with an Arduino® compatible board.